Helping you achieve your dreams

 EC students are supported all four years of high school and are well-prepared upon graduation to succeed in a collegiate environment.
-Students benefit from practice SAT exam opportunities in grades nine - 11 offered during class time and essay workshops offered onsite outside of school.
+Students benefit from practice SAT exam opportunities in grades nine - 11 offered during class time and essay workshops offered onsite outside of the school day.

 Every fall, more than 80 college and university representatives from around the country schedule visits at EC to meet with our students and answer questions about college admission to their institution.